-When I was a kid, I was so excited about getting my first bank account.
-Instead of just saving my allowance in a piggy bank, I could put it in the bank and earn interest every month.
-Even though the balance was just a few hundred dollars, it was a thrill watching it grow by a dollar or two with each month’s statement.
+When I was a kid, I was so excited to get my first bank account.
+Instead of using a piggy bank, I could put it in the bank and earn interest every month.
+My balance was only a few hundred dollars, but it was a thrill to watch it grow by a dollar or two each month.

-While it may seem like you’d be better off keeping your cash in a piggy bank, there’s no need to go to that extreme.
-If you’re smart and careful, it’s possible to avoid most bank fees – or at least keep them to a minimum.
+It almost seems like you’d be better off sticking with a piggy bank.
+But there’s no need to go to that extreme.
+If you’re smart and careful, you can avoid most bank fees – or at least keep them to a minimum.

 Pro tip: A great way to avoid bank fees altogether would be to sign up for a Chime bank account.
 They charge no overdraft fees, no monthly maintenance fees, no minimum balance fees, and no foreign transaction fees.

 Types of Fees Banks Charge and How to Avoid Them

 It seems like you can’t do anything at a bank without paying a fee.
 Banks charge fees for overdrawing your account, for using other banks’ ATMs, for making too many transactions, or for making no transactions at all.
 These 12 fees are the most common — and costly.

 Suppose you stop at the grocery store for a few items on your way home from work.
 At the register, your bill comes to $32.
 You hand over your debit card, not realizing that there’s only $30 left in your checking account.

 If you don’t have overdraft protection on your bank account, the payment won’t go through.
 But if you opted in for overdraft protection when you opened the account, then the payment will go through as if nothing were wrong.

 That seems like a good thing, but in the long run, it’s not.
 True, you’ll avoid the embarrassment of having your card refused.
 But you’ll pay for it later when the bank charges a $35 overdraft fee for spending $2 more than you had in your account.